jdart1/arasan-chess/doc/BUILD.md

 - utils: builds utility programs including "makebook"
 - release: builds the release zip file for Windows

-As with the Linux Makefile, you select the target instruction set by setting the BUILD_TYPE variable.
-For example: `make BUILD_TYPE=avx2` will build a version of the program with AVX2 support.
+As with the Linux Makefile, you can select the target instruction set by setting the BUILD_TYPE variable.
+For example:
+`make BUILD_TYPE=avx2` will build a version of the program with AVX2 support.
 Current build types supported are:

-- popcnt (implies also: sse3, sse4, sse4.1)
+- modern (implies: sse3, sse4, sse4.1, popcnt)
-- bmi2 (includes popcnt)
-- avx2 (includes bmi2)
+- avx2 (includes "modern" instruction sets)

-The default with no BUILD_TYPE set is a very generic executable that does not assume any advanced instruction set.
+The default with no BUILD_TYPE set is a very generic executable that does not assume any advanced instruction set, but does assume SSE2, available on all x86 processors since about 2000.

 Release binaries from a build are placed in the "\<target>\Release" directory, where <target> is "win32" or "win64",